 4. The Most Precious Gift of All

-Being free from addiction is arguably the best Christmas gift you can give to both yourself and your loved ones.
+Being free from alcoholism and drug addiction is arguably the best Christmas gift you can give to both yourself and your loved ones.
 The feeling of freedom that comes with being sober is a present that no money can buy.

 Your family and friends will appreciate this too, as addiction can take quite a toll on them as well as yourself.
 If you know you tend to wreak havoc over the holiday season, perhaps the best decision you can make is to take a break from it all.